OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

 otherwise "better" than S', then S occurs earlier in the sequence than S' and its information supersedes that from later sources.
-Priority judgements are made by curators (either project personnel or participants in OpenTree workshops and online forums) based on their taxonomic expertise.
+Priority judgements are made by curators (either project personnel or participants in Open Tree workshops and online forums) based on their taxonomic expertise.

 We define an operator for combining taxonomies pairwise, written